 You know how hard the water is in our area of Texas.
 Cleaning with hard water can leave your carpets feeling a little stiff to the touch.

 I’ve invested in a water softener for my cleaning unit which really helps the cleaning solutions work better, and leaves your carpets much softer.
-A water softener makes a real difference.
+Most professionals do not invest in a water softener.
+But a water softener makes a real difference.

 A professional shows up on time, and can do a thorough job very quickly.
 And again, with the additional equipment I use, drying time is usually less than 2 hours!